starchildluke/astro/src/content/posts/thoughts-loneliness-blogging.md

 I'm particularly interested in finding more Black queer folk in blogging spaces because that represents me a lot more.
 I will continue to look but for people who showcase bloggers, please consider diversifying your lists!
 We're out here!

+Special shout out to Olu who is a good friend who is Black and non-binary and write awesome blogs.
+Their piece on [xenial](https://olu.online/xenial/) discusses similar themes to my article:

+> i do try tons of other online spaces, seeking more community and collaborators and fellow conspirators for projects, but i think any group that isn't pretty immediately welcoming or at least instrumentally useful i give up on pretty quickly. there are a handful of places i've stuck around to try to crack what i don't “get” about the culture, or out of a desire to see if i can find a home there, but it's rare for me.
+<br><br>
+> a lack of xenial grace is hard to avoid online. you only have so much emotional and time-based bandwidth before a disagreement becomes an actual grievance. on social media platforms, and most big group chats, there aren't more graceful ways to de-escalate arguments before it comes to ideally blocking or, less ideally, a huge spat.

 ## Not finding your people online

 Individualism is killing our people.